AriFordsham/GHCWiki/deriving-instances.md

 # Deriving instances

 All about the `deriving` keyword.

 # Status

-See the ~deriving label (or ~deriving-perf for performance related tickets).
+See the ~deriving label for general deriving things.
+The ~DerivingVia label may also be of interest.